rorywalsh/cabbage/Docs/markdown/presets.md

 filebutton bounds(116, 286, 60, 25), text("Save"), mode("preset")
 ```

 The preset file, which will be updated each time a user hit the 'Save' button will be written to the same directory as the current .csd file.
-It will also have the same name as the current .csd file, albeit with a ".snaps" extension
+It will also have the same name as the current .csd file, albeit with a ".snaps" extension.
+You can also set the name of the custom preset file.
+Instead of passing "\*.snaps" as the file type, pass the full file name, i.e, "myPresets.snaps".
+Don't pass a full path here.
+Note that the same preset filename should be passed to all `filebutton` and `combobox` widgets involved in the management of the presets.

 > If you set a channel for the preset combobox it will contain the most current preset selected.